-“Rule, Britannia! rule the waves” you might sing wandering amongst the buildings in Westminster.
+“Rule, Britannia! rule the waves” you might sing wandering amongst the buildings in Westminster, London.
+Or maybe not.

 UNESCO’s World Heritage Centre’s short description of site no. 426: